santhoshguru/slate/source/index.html.md

  }
 });
 ```
-<p class="top-spacing">If you already know the visitor's name and email, you can simply call the below API to pass those details, instead of asking your visitor to fill the pre-chat form.</p>
+<p class="top-spacing">You can send in your signed-in user's name and email by simply calling the setVisitorInfo method to pass those details.
+This is will skip the pre-chat form for the users.</p>

-<p>Available visitor info fields:</p>
+<p>Mandatory properties that needs to be set:</p>

 - name
 - email

-# Get Visitor Information
+# Get Visitor Info

-> To get visitor information, use this code
+> Syntax - getVisitorInfo

 ```javascript
 HappyFoxChat.getVisitorInfo(<callback>);